Database

-An Open Access geospatial database based on Arches 5 is being tailored to the specifics of the project and the needs of the local stakeholders.
+The MAHSA Project is developing an open access geospatial database using the Arches 5 software platform.
+It's being continually tailored to the specifics of the project and the needs of local stakeholders.

 To help ensure that the information on archaeological and cultural heritage sites in the database matches stakeholders’ requirements and expectations, the precise details of entries are being developed with the project collaborators.
 These will include: